 There is, of course, a small organizational issue with this approach – some people will adamantly abstain from taking the security training.
 Some – because they are afraid to fail, others – because they are certain that they will fail.
 But this can and should be solved by management support.
 After all, if the same person regularly becomes a cause for security concerns – one day they might become a source of a major breach.

 Security training and awareness tools are also useful meters for the general level of security awareness in the organization.
 By conducting regular general tests/surveys, your security team will be able to better anticipate potential problems and add new defence angles to your SOC.

 What the SOC future holds

-SOC 1.0 was incredibly manual and non-intuitive, relying almost fully on eyes and minds of security analysts.
+SOC 1.0 was incredibly manual and non-intuitive, relying almost fully on the eyes and minds of security analysts.
 SOC 2.0 is the current state of the World for most companies: incredibly detailed and customizable dashboards make it easier to see what’s what and the aforementioned pre-configured connectors and playbooks make setting things up much less manual.

 SOC 3.0, which we are slowly moving towards, is all about automation.
 While there are many nuances and options in the bright future with AI/ML, there are 2 very real technologies, which you should consider for your SOC once you have the basics done: SOAR and UEBA.